post thumbnail

 Q3: Can I use a Web Scraping API without coding?

 Yes.
 Some service providers (e.g., ParseHub, Apify) offer visual operation interfaces.
-No coding is required, and scraping rules can be configured through dragging and clicking, making it suitable for users with zero foundation.
+You can configure scraping rules by dragging and clicking, so users with zero foundation can use it without coding.

 Q4: How fast is the scraping speed of a Web Scraping API?